 The system model for generating the simulation results includes typical Tx, channel, and Rx modules for single-carrier transmission.
 Specifically, we consider digital chromatic dispersion compensation modules both at Tx and Rx side.
 We also consider ideal electrical components and Mach-Zehnder modulator.
 Furthermore, DACs/ADCs are ideal with no quantization or clipping effects.
 The dual polarization fiber channel is modeled by split-step Fourier method \cite{SSFM} with adaptive step-size and maximum nonlinear phase-rotation of 0.05 degree to ensure sufficient accuracy.
 At the receiver side, standard DSP algorithms are employed for signal processing.
 The sequence output from carrier recovery (CR) are employed for training and evaluating Transformer-based nonlinear equalizer.
 Specifically, to maintain the capability of conventional coherent receiver for phase correction under correlated phase-noise we used CR before the ANN-NLC module.
 In this manner, the linear processing has the nonlinear phase compensation ability of a coherent receiver without a dedicated NLC equalizer.
 Hence, the neural network compensation gain is given on top of the best linear performance.
 The block diagram for such system is depicted in Fig.~\ref{diag:SC_system_baseline}.

-Here, we focus on two cases with single-channel coherent system.
+To study the performance versus complexity trade-off, we focus on two cases with single-channel coherent system.
 The first one is operating at 32 Gbaud 16QAM modulation where the link consists of 40 spans of standard single-mode fiber (SSMF).
 The second case uses 42 Gbaud 64QAM modulation format with 12 spans of SSMF.
 Each span has a length of 80km followed by an optical amplifier with $6$ dB noise figure.
 The signals are pulse shaped by a root-raised cosine function with a roll-off factor of $1/16$.
 Furthermore, we consider a symmetric dispersion map, in which half of total dispersion is digitally pre-compensated at the transmitter side.
 Training is performed at $2$ dBm and $3$ dBm launch powers for the two cases, respectively.
-This is close to the optimal launch power for each case when DBP at two samples-per-symbol and 1 to 3 steps-per-span are employed to benchmark these results.
+This is close to the optimal launch power for each case.